DJAceAttorney/Data_Structures_Projects/README.md

 # Range Average Query
 Implemented two different solutions for the Range Average Query problem, each with a different asymptotic running time.
 The two implementations were Dynamic Programming and Block Decomposition

+# Treaps (Binary Trees)
+Constructed and used binary search trees and wrote a tree rebalancing algorithm (single rotations).
+The tree had to keep the Max-Heap Property throughout the entire program.